-Facilities for the program include office space in The Vanderbilt Clinic (TVC), a student classroom and laboratory in Light Hall (LH), and assigned spaces in The Vanderbilt Clinic lab and One Hundred Oaks (OHO) lab where student practical learning activities take place.
+Facilities for the program include office space in The Vanderbilt Clinic (TVC), a student classroom and laboratory in Light Hall (LH) and the Vanderbilt Medical Laboratories, and assigned spaces in The Vanderbilt Clinic lab, One Hundred Oaks (OHO) lab, and Vanderbilt Medical Laboratories.
+Student learning takes place in all mentioned sites with didactic and student laboratory exercises being performed in Light Hall and the Vanderbilt Medical Laboratories, and practical learning, or clinical rotations, being performed in The Vanderbilt Clinic, One Hundred Oaks, and the Vanderbilt Medical Laboratories.
 The program also uses various departmental conference rooms as needed.
 Books and other reference materials are available in the program director's office and classroom.
 A computer lab and student lounge are in Light Hall.